szu-ai/uav-llm-drl/README.md

 ---

-## Target-Domain Results from the Paper-Aligned Evaluation
+## Target-Domain Results from the  Evaluation

 The paper reports the following zero-shot target-domain comparison for the seed-7 checkpoint: